 Day 5 – Exploring family history in the great Icelandic north

 Day 5 was reserved for visiting areas where my friend’s family had history, likely areas most tourists don’t see if they are just sticking to doing the ring road.
 While the ring road is great to explore, areas off it are more pristine, if that is the right word.
-So we visited small towns and got to drive the northern rugged coastline, way off the ring road – it was awesome and more to come on this for sure!
+So we visited small towns, like Dalvik (which seemed almost Alpine), and got to drive the northern rugged coastline, way off the ring road – it was awesome and more to come on this for sure!

 Day 6 – A whale of a time